Skip to navigation Skip to content

 Where a care recipient enters care before a means assessment has been completed, the accommodation agreement may include details of an agreed interim accommodation payment/cost.
 If the care recipient’s means assessment determines the resident status is low means, the care recipient will need to discuss potential refund of the interim accommodation payments made with their aged care provider.

-The Resources page contains links to the Department of Health and Aged Care Schedule of fees and charges, FAQ's and information on accommodation bond assessment prior to 1 July 2005.
+The Resources page contains links to the Department of Health, Disability and Ageing Schedule of fees and charges, FAQ's and information on accommodation bond assessment prior to 1 July 2005.

 Accommodation rules summary for seniors and aged care